 Consistent with the requirements of applicable Alaska land transfer laws, including the Native Allotment Act of 1906, the Alaska Native Claims Settlement Act (ANCSA), and the Alaska Statehood Act, for the past 30 years, the BLM in Alaska has worked diligently to implement this massive program.
 However, the pace of land conveyances has been slow for a variety of reasons.
-The original framework contained in these statutes and in the implementing regulations provided appropriate direction and guidance for the BLM to begin these large land transfer efforts, but current laws and regulations do not provide the necessary tools for the BLM to complete the transfers efficiently and promptly.
+The original framework established by these statutes and the implementing regulations provided appropriate direction and guidance for the BLM to begin these large land transfer efforts, but current laws and regulations do not provide the necessary tools for the BLM to complete the transfers efficiently and promptly.
 The laws themselves have been amended, superceded, and re-interpreted by judicial review many times.
 Each time this has occurred, the BLM has been required to reassess, review, and re-sort land title claims to make certain that the BLM's actions with respect to all land claims and interests are appropriate, consistent with the interpretation of the applicable laws, and legally defensible.
+Delays in the completion of these transfers have resulted.

-Last fall, Secretary Norton, Bureau of Land Management (BLM) Director Clarke, along with other Departmental and Bureau officials, met with representatives of several Alaska Native corporations.
+In the Fall of 2002, Secretary Norton and I, along with other Departmental and Bureau officials, met with representatives of several Alaska Native corporations.
 During those meetings, Alaska Natives expressed urgent concerns about the pace of the legislatively-mandated land transfers.
-The Alaska congressional delegation and officials of the State of Alaska have raised similar concerns and have expressed an interest in accelerating the land conveyances so they are completed by 2009.
+The Alaska congressional delegation and officials of the State of Alaska have raised similar concerns and have expressed an interest in accelerating land conveyances so they are completed by 2009.